digi-ron/Windows-usb-repair-launcher/README.md

 ---

-all files in the Scripts folder are read for acceptable file extensions (bat, reg and ps1) and listed for the technician to choose from, using a numbering system (0-n). once selected the scripts are run
+all files in the Scripts folder are read for acceptable file extensions (bat, reg and ps1) and listed for the technician to choose from, using a numbering system (0-n). once selected the scripts are run accorsing to those extensions (ps1 files are run with powershell, bat files are run with cmd, reg files are imported using registry commands)

 ## Notes: